jamesqquick/makeswift-contentful-workshop/README.md

 For more realistic data for the `content` property, you can copy the rendered HTML from the preview section of the [Blog Post Content docs](https://vibes.site/docs/soul/blog-post-content) in VIBES.
 We'll talk more about VIBES later.

+You can also copy additional sample blog posts data from the [`Blog Post List`](https://vibes.site/docs/soul/blog-post-list) component docs.

 ## Local Project Setup

 Start by cloning the [Makeswift Contentful Workshop repo](https://github.com/jamesqquick/makeswift-contentful-workshop).